 Our pleasant respite from cold and snow is drawing to a close in Colorado, as the weather pattern shifts back to being very active this weekend.
 A powerful storm system is developing in the central Pacific and will bring plenty of precipitation to the western United States during the next 3 to 5 days.

 How did this storm start?

 These kind of storm systems are not uncommon during an El Nino winter, as the added heat in the equatorial Pacific helps to fuel these potent precipitation producers.
-Heavy rain, flooding and mudslides remain the weather worries in California, along with several feet of wet, slushy snow for the Sierra Nevada.
+Heavy rain, flooding and mudslides will be the weather worries in California, along with several feet of wet, slushy snow for the Sierra Nevada.

-The expected snowfall for the mountains will be 12-24 inches by late Monday, with some west facing slopes getting closer to 3 feet of snow.
+The expected snowfall for the mountains will be 12-24 inches by midday Monday, with some west facing slopes getting closer to 3 feet of snow.
 The storm will begin to diminish in the high country Monday afternoon, but there will still be plenty of blowing snow and several more inches of snow accumulating through Tuesday morning.